-Knox Gateway provides HTTP BASIC authentication against an LDAP user directory.
-It currently supports only a single Organizational Unit (OU) and does not support nested OUs.
+- The Apache Shiro JndiLdapRealm provides HTTP BASIC authentication against an LDAP user directory.
+This provider currently supports a single Organizational Unit (OU) only and does not support nested OUs. - An identity assertion provider is required when authentication is configured, see Configuring Service Users and Groups.